jasonlin316/academic-kickstart/content/home/experience.md

   company_url = ""
   location = "Taipei"
   date_start = "2019-07-01"
-  date_end = ""
+  date_end = "2020-07-08"
   description = """
-  * Develop a software to enhace touchpad performance by using webcam to assist.
+  * Developed a software to enhace touchpad performance by using webcam to assist.
 This idea has been filed and applied for a patent.
-  * Develop a secure data transfer system using internal network and NFC connection.
+  * Developed a secure data transfer system using internal network and NFC connection.
   """
   [[experience]]
   title = "Undergraduate Student"